rflandau/weave/README.md

 ## ToJSON

-Complex numbers are not properly handled in json/encoding, which we use to marshall the data.
-Instead, complex numbers are converted to a generic struct and output as objects with the fields "Real" and "Imaginary".
+Encoding/json does not accept complex numbers.
+Weave can by converting them to a generic struct and outputing the struct as JSON objects with the fields "Real" and "Imaginary".

 ## ToJSONExclude

-The blacklist parameter is currently ineffectual due to a bug in how the JSON library (gabs) Wraps existing structures.
+The blacklist parameter is currently ineffectual due to a bug in how the JSON library (Gabs) `.Wrap()`s existing structures.
 I have opened a PR [#142](https://github.com/Jeffail/gabs/pull/142) to fix this.

 This function will instead output ALL exported fields at all depths.